FastPix/node-sdk/docs/models/audioinputtype.md

 # AudioInputType

-Type of overlay (currently only supports 'audio').
+Type of overlay (currently only supports "audio").

 ## Example Usage